Thijs van Kolfschoten

 Professor emeritus Archaeology

 His main fields of interest are Quaternary mammals, biostratigraphy and palaeoecology.
 His palaeontological research focuses on continental deposits ranging from the Early Pleistocene until the early Holocene.
 Early and early Middle Pleistocene studies (Tegelen, Zuurland) are related to the debate on the earliest human occupation of Europe as well as the ecological history of the earlier part of the Quaternary.
 A major research project is the study of the mammalian vertebrate fossils from a sequence exposed at Schöningen (Germany); a sequence that is important in the debate on late Middle Pleistocene climatic and faunal history.
 Another project focuses on mammalian evolution of Late Pleistocene fauna in Central Europe based on the fossil record from Sesselfels and Buhlen (Germany).
-Changes in Late Pleistocene and early Holocene ecosystems in Europe north of the Alps, are investigated in close collaboration with Russian colleagues.
+Changes in Late Pleistocene and early Holocene Mammoth Steppe ecosystem Eurasia are investigated in close collaboration with Russian colleagues.
+Since 2018, he is involved in the Xuchang-Lingjing research project (China).
+Xuchang-Lingjing is a Middle Palaeolithic open-air, archaic hominin site in northern China with abundant, well-preserved mammalian remains and bone tools.
 The results of these and previous research projects are published in more than 200 scientific papers.

-Professor Kolfschoten is Vice President van INQUA (International Union for Quaternary Science) since august 2015.
+Professor van Kolfschoten is INQUA President (International Union for Quaternary Science) since July 2019.
 He was President of the INQUA-Subcommission on European Stratigraphy (SEQS) 1995-2003 and Vice-president of the INQUA Commission on Stratigraphy and Chronology (2003 – 2007) secretary of that commission (2007 – 2015).
 He was President of INQUA-The Netherlands 2003 – 2008 and was secretary of the ICS/IUGS Subcommision of Quaternary Stratigraphy 2001 - 2015.
 Thijs van Kolfschoten is founder of the European Quaternary Mammal Research Association (EuroMam).

-He was regional editor (Europe) of Quaternary International (2003 – 2015), the Journal of the international Union for Quaternary Research and member of the editorial board of the french-language journal Quaternaire.
+He is since 2018 Editor-in-Chief of Quaternary International (2003 – 2015), the Journal of the international Union for Quaternary Research and member of the editorial board of the french-language journal Quaternaire.

-He is a member of the scientific advisory board of Senckenberg Forschungsinstitut und Naturmuseum, Frankfurt am Main (Germany), the Centre for Archeological Sciences (CAS), Leuven (Belgium) and the Schöningen Research Project, Schöningen (Germany).
+He is a member of the scientific advisory board of the Schöningen Research Project, Schöningen (Germany).